Characterisation / References:

 - The special output to needle electrodes is constant-current rectangular impulses of 30 mA, 10 ms duration at a repetition rate of 50 per second.

-assists the use of the compound method at the scene including the
+use of the compound method at the scene including the temperature-based

 non-temperature-based methods/criteria (Development of rigor - Lividity - Mechanical excitability of skeletal muscle